-- i.
-Structures must be practical, and designed and sited so as to avoid impacts on sensitive environments. - All construction must follow the guidelines and controls as specified by JPS, DOE, JKR, JPBD and and the Cabinet Committee on Highlands and Islands (CCHI).
+- Structures must be practical, and designed and sited so as to avoid impacts on sensitive environments. - ii.
+All construction must follow the guidelines and controls as specified by DID, DOE, JKR, JPBD and Cabinet Committee on Highlands and Islands (CHHI).
 A certain minimum distance or buffer between structures and sensitive environments is required. - iii.
 A risk based design is advocated.
 This means that the design of the structure should be appropriate to the risk associated with failure - iv.
 All materials used in the construction, operation and maintenance of the structure should be the most environmentally friendly available.
-Toxic compounds such as anti-fouling paints containing tributyltin must not be used - v.
+Toxic compounds such as anti-fouling paints containing

+- tributyltin must not be used - v.
 Environmental Impact Management Plans and appropriate on-site clean-up equipment will be required for structures where fuel or any other hazardous substances are stored - vi.
-Applications for approval of structures must be submitted with the DEIA report i.
-Owners of unpermitted structures must ensure that the structures are permitted by obtaining permission from DMPM.
-They will have to apply for approval for the structures, otherwise the structures must be removed.
+Applications for approval of structures must be submitted with the DEIA report